kinow/autosubmit/docs/source/introduction.rst

 *HPCname* is the name of the main HPC platform for the experiment: it will be the default platform for the tasks.
 *Description* is a brief experiment description.

-This command assigns a unique four character identifier (``xxxx``, all the names starting from a letter, the other three characters allowing for the use of cyphers) to the experiment and creates a new folder in experiments repository with structure shown in Figure 1.1.
+This command assigns a unique four character identifier (``xxxx``, names starting from a letter, the other three characters) to the experiment and creates a new folder in experiments repository with structure shown in Figure 1.1.

 .. figure:: fig1.png
    :scale: 25 %